247sathish/AndroidPreparation/README.md

 ### What is the difference between val and var?

-The difference between val and var is that val makes a variable immutable — like final in Java — and var makes a variable mutable.
+The difference between val and var is that `val` makes a variable `immutable` — like final in Java — and `var` makes a variable `mutable`.

 ### What is the difference between const and val?

 Both val and const are immutable.

-const is used to declare compile-time constants, whereas val for run-time constants.
+`const` is used to declare `compile-time constants`, whereas `val` for `run-time constants`.

 ### How to ensure null safety in Kotlin?

-In Kotlin, null safety can be ensured by using nullable and non-nullable types and by using safe calls, non-null assertions, and the Elvis operator.
+In Kotlin, null safety can be ensured by `using nullable and non-nullable types` and by `using safe calls`, non-null assertions, and the `Elvis operator.`

 Here are a few ways to ensure null safety in Kotlin:

-1. Use nullable and non-nullable types: By default, variables in Kotlin are non-nullable.
-You can make a variable nullable by adding a "?" after the type.
+1. `Use nullable and non-nullable types:` By default, variables in Kotlin are non-nullable.
+You can make a variable nullable by adding a `"?"` after the type.
-2. Safe calls: Use the "?." operator to access properties or call methods on an object that might be null.
+2. `Safe calls:` Use the `"?."` operator to access properties or call methods on an object that might be null.
 This will return null if the object is null, instead of throwing a NullPointerException.
-3. Non-null assertions: Use the "!!" operator to force a nullable reference to a non-null reference.
+3. Non-null assertions: Use the `"!!"` operator to force a nullable reference to a non-null reference.
 This will throw a NullPointerException if the reference is null.
-4. Elvis operator: Use the "?:" operator to provide a default value if a nullable reference is null.
+4. Elvis operator: Use the `"?:"` operator to provide a default value if a nullable reference is null.

 By using these techniques, you can write safer, more readable code that is less prone to null pointer exceptions.